 “But hold fast what you have till I come.”
 (Rev 2:25)

-The response of the traditionalist would be worded in somewhat in the following manner: “All sin, no matter how small, is against an infinitely holy and eternal God, and therefore requires an infinite and eternal penalty.”
-The notion that the infinite holiness of God requires an infinite penalty for even the least of sins is not derived from the Scriptures but was a philosophical argument first put forth by Anselm, archbishop of Canterbury in the twelfth century.
+The response of the traditionalist would be worded in somewhat in the following manner: “All sin, no matter how small, is against an infinite and eternal God, and is therefore worthy of an infinite and eternal penalty.”
 The statement, “all sins are equal,” although unbiblical, is necessary in order for the traditionalist to bolster the doctrine of an equally eternal punishment for every sinner, without regard for the greatly varying amounts and degrees of sin between individuals.

 While all sins are not equal with God, we must also insist along with Scripture that all sin, no matter how small, is unacceptable before God.
 All have sinned and the wages of sin is death.
 James says: “For whoever shall keep the whole law, and yet stumble in one point, he is guilty of all.”
 (James 2:10) God’s standard is not like a baseball game where you get three strikes before you are out.
 Some states within the United States have adopted a “three strike” law for repeat offenders.
 God’s holiness requires perfection.
 No sin can enter the eternal kingdom of God.
 Sin will be nonexistent in eternity when God shall be all in all.